JakubHeba/jakubheba.github.io/SLAE/Shell-Reverse-TCP/index.md

 ```

 ### sys_dup2() ###
-Another syscall, sys_dup2() can be implemented in many ways, for example by using loops.
+<p style="text-align: justify;">Another syscall, sys_dup2() can be implemented in many ways, for example by using loops.
 I decided to do it step by step in order to better illustrate the arguments raised.
-It is worth noting that it is not called from socketcall(), but directly as system syscall.
+It is worth noting that it is not called from socketcall(), but directly as system syscall.</p>

 We check the system call identifier:
 ```sh